 - One page curriculum vitae (CV), including country of residency and education (note when applicant advanced to PhD candidacy), honors, awards, and publications

 - One letter of recommendation from an academic adviser

-- A copy of the abstract that will be submitted for the conference.
+- A copy of the abstract that has been submitted for the conference.
 Awardees must submit an abstract at their own expense by the FENS deadline of February 18, 2020, 11:59 p.m.
 CET.
 SfN will request proof of submission from awardees

 - A 500 word essay or less describing career goals, planned research, and the value of attending the FENS Forum

 Contact firstname.lastname@example.org with questions.

 - Must be living and working in the United States, Canada or Mexico at the time of travel to the conference